The Arts & Recreation Foundation of Overland Park

 Dairy Barn

 The 5,000 square foot Dairy Barn has an open truss system with an all rough cedar interior, a stamped and stained concrete floor to simulate wood, a concession stand, the Cinemoo Moovie Theater and restrooms.
 Staff care for calves of the major dairy breeds in and around the barn.
+Numerous donors, funds from Friends of the Farmstead fundraising events, and the City of Overland Park provided funding for this attraction.

 Friends Plaza